NethermindEth/Forta-Agents/UMA-Bots/Receiving-Chain-Relay-Dispute/README.md

 - UMA-3
   - Fired when a dispute occurs on the receiving chain
-  - Severity is always set to "medium"
+  - Severity is always set to "low"
   - Type is always set to "suspicious"
   - Metadata :
       - `disputer`: the disputer - address which raised a dispute